Book 1: Foundations

 Biology discovered this principle long before business schools did.
 No complex organism survives in isolation.
 Your cells contain mitochondria - once independent bacteria that merged with ancestral cells between 1.5 and 2 billion years ago.
 Every breath you take depends on this ancient symbiosis.
 The mitochondria convert oxygen to energy.
 Your cells provide shelter and nutrients.
 Neither could exist alone in their current form.

-Most business strategies assume independence: build your product, acquire your customers, defend your moat.
+Most business strategies assume independence: build your product, acquire your customers (the symbiont organisms whose fitness is interlinked with the company's survival), defend your moat.
 But biology shows a different path.
 The most successful organisms aren't the most self-sufficient.
 They're the best symbionts - the species that form mutually beneficial exchanges others can't replicate.

 The question isn't whether you need partnerships.
 You do.
 The question is: which relationships are truly mutualistic (both parties benefit), which are commensalism (one benefits, the other is neutral), and which are parasitism disguised as partnership (one extracts value, the other suffers)?